venanzio/AoC/2023/README.md

 ## Day 2: Cube Conundrum

 Parsing of the input was slightly challenging.
-Once we parsed it into a data structure (list of games, where each game is a list of triples of number of colored cubes), the solutions are easy.
+Once we parsed it into a data structure (list of games, where each game is a list of triples of number of coloured cubes), the solutions are easy.

 I use my own simple parser library: FunParser, based on Ch.13 of Graham Hutton's book.

-For each extraction, some colors may not be present and they are not in the same order every time.
+For each extraction, some colours may not be present and they are not in the same order every time.
-We start with a triple of colors with three 0s, and change the corresponding number for every extracted color.
+We start with a triple of colours with three 0s, and change the corresponding number for every extracted colour.

 For **Part 1**, I initially checked that every extraction was possible.
 But since we have to calculate the minimum number of each colour cubes in **Part 2**, I changed also Part 1 to only check the triple of minimums.